How to Prevent and Treat Running-Related Hip Pain

 Pain on the inside of the hip or groin area is usually due to problems within the hip joint.

-Osteoarthritis: with osteoarthritis, the hip's cushioning cartilage gradually wears down.
+Osteoarthritis: With osteoarthritis, the hip’s cushioning cartilage gradually wears down.
 This can cause pain, stiffness, tenderness and swelling.
 As a result, the joint may become less flexible.
-While it's possible to run during early stages of osteoarthritis, make sure you check in with your doctor first.
+While it’s possible to run during early stages of osteoarthritis, be sure to check in with your doctor first.

 Pain outside the hip, on the upper thigh or buttock is typically due to issues with the soft tissues surrounding the hip rather than the hip joint itself.
 These can include:

-Hip Flexor Strain and Tendonitis: these are overuse injuries that cause stiffness and pain.
-More specifically, a strain is characterised as a twist, pull or tear of a tendon or a muscle.
+Hip Flexor Strain and Tendonitis: These are overuse injuries that cause stiffness and pain.
+More specifically, a strain is characterized as a twist, pull, or tear of a tendon or a muscle.
 Doing the same motion repeatedly can lead to a strain, but it can also occur instantaneously during a contact sport, for example.
 Tendonitis, on the other hand, describes the inflammation of a specific tendon.
 Much like strains, tendonitis can be a result of one wrong move or repeatedly doing one motion, though the latter is more often the case.

 How to Avoid Hip Pain When Running